Fermented Garlic

 Storage:

 Store finished garlic in the fridge or in a cold room with temperatures near 37f or 4c.
 These low temperatures don’t kill the bacteria in the ferment but they slow them down drastically ensuring the quality of your hard work stays for a long time.
-These temperatures are the sweet spot between ensuring the microbes stay alive but dormant, so you’re able to cash in on the health benefits without worrying about contamination from molds or other bad actors.
+These temperatures are the sweet spot between ensuring the microbes stay alive but dormant, without worrying about contamination from molds or other bad actors.

 Storage temperatures that are too high will allow the microbes to continue digesting the garlic and eventually, they’ll consume everything, then begin to die off and the ferment will be lost